About the author, David Lough

 David’s articles have appeared in newspapers and magazines on both sides of the Atlantic and he speaks regularly at literary events.
 He is a member of the UK’s Biographers’ Club and Society of Authors; a trustee of the London Library and member of its Founder’s Circle; a member of the advisory board of BlackRock’s philanthropy funds in London, of the Garrick Club and of the Haberdashers’ Company.

-David lives in Kent and, with his wife Felicity, has five children, two of whom are journalists, and – so far – six grandchildren.
+David lives in Kent and, with his wife Felicity, has five children, two of whom are journalists, and – so far – seven grandchildren.
 His next book is due to appear in September 2018.

 Literary agent: Andrew Lownie Literary Agency